Aly Saad: Background

-Before his graduation during undergraduate study he established Zagazig Student Scientific Society, and with group of active medical students founded the Egyptian Associations of Medical Scientific Societies and was the first elected president of this association.
-The association has wide and invaluable scientific and social activities nationally and internationally, including an annual exchange program for medical students all over the world, organizing and supervising many local and international conferences, Continuing medical education programs, editing many medical and scientific magazines, wide range of medical, scientific and environmental activities.
+While an undergraduate, he established the Zagazig Student Scientific Society and co-founded the Egyptian Association of Medical Scientific Societies (EAMSS), serving as its first president.
+The association's activities include an annual international medical student exchange program, the organization of medical conferences, and the publication of scientific journals.

 During this period he prepared and broadcast a public scientific program, Science in your hands, on Abu Dhabi radio for over two years.
 Immediately postgraduate, he with others founded the Society of Young Doctors.
 After his residency in cardiovascular disease he became an assistant lecturer in cardiovascular diseases and during this period he was a director of catheterization unit.

 Through a long scientific and academic life he became a professor of cardiovascular disease in Zagazig University.
 He supervised a long list of leading master and doctorate theses and published many scientific papers in a wide variety of cardiovascular subspecialties.
 He is a founding member of the Working Group of Drug Therapy (Egyptian Society of Cardiology) and the Egyptian Society of Atherosclerosis that organized a considerable number of national and international conferences, and through them and in others he gave many scientific talks.